Some health issues seem to go together like peanut butter and jelly. But a lot less delicious, of course. And bladder leaks are no different.

 A word of caution: incontinence is not always linked to diabetes.
 Try keeping a bladder diary and talk with your healthcare provider if you’re not sure what’s causing your leaks.

 And if you need a little extra peace of mind, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.

 By Jessica Thomas, MPH